pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 * `g` calculates `hash(secret_key ++ previous_4_tokens ++ candidate_token)`
 * `g` likes a candidate when that hash comes out as an even number (i.e. ends with 0)

-And `g` just opts for a token it likes, if there is one.
-If it likes both candidates (or dislikes both), it selects one at random.
+And when `g` is given two tokens to decide between, it just opts for a token it likes, if there is one.
+If it likes both candidates (or it dislikes both), it selects one at random.
 This preference is what makes up the watermark!

 You can put your own secret in below to see how `g` works: